phonowell/fire-keeper/docs/functions/sleep.md

 `number` = `0`

 The delay in milliseconds.
+Default is 0ms.
+Negative values are treated as 0.
+Float values are accepted.
+When delay > 0, logs a message with the sleep duration.

 ## Returns

 `Promise`\<`void`\>

-The promise.
+A promise that resolves after the delay.

 ## Example

 ```
-await sleep(1000)
+await sleep(1000) // sleeps for 1 second
+await sleep() // minimal delay
 ```